 The program won't go ahead until the country's entire population, estimated at just under 550,000, has been fully vaccinated.

-As of September 14, over 700,000 people in the Maldives had been administered with at least one dose of a Covid-19 vaccination.
+As of November 25, approximately 362,326 people in the Maldives had been administered with a full dose of a Covid-19 vaccination.

 What can visitors expect?